 The Deemed Provisions within the Planning and Development (Local Planning Schemes) Regulations 2015 automatically applies to all local planning schemes as of 19 October 2015 and must be read in conjunction with LPS5.

-The LPS5 scheme text and map, and applicable State Planning Policies are available on the Department of Planning, Lands and Heritage website.
+All applicable State Planning Policies are available on the Department of Planning, Lands and Heritage website.

 Residential Design Codes